 If you’ve been seriously injured in a truck accident in South Carolina, the law allows you to seek compensation from the at-fault party.
 But if the responsible party is a truck company, you can expect vigorous challenges from its insurance company.
 Insurers are notorious for denying liability after a crash.
 That’s why it is so important to take immediate legal action to protect your rights to full and fair compensation.

 Truck companies are not required to keep certain records indefinitely, so you must act quickly to ensure that crucial evidence is not lost or destroyed.
+Black box data can be automatically overwritten within as little as 30 days of a crash.
+Trucking companies know this, and some deliberately delay or destroy evidence.
 If you or a loved one has been hurt, call or contact Stewart Law Offices today for a free case review.

 What to Do if the Truck Company Lies?